npm/redsess/README.md

 Yet another redis session thing for node.

 This is built on top of [jed/cookies](https://github.com/jed/cookies).
-You can optionall pass in a
+You can optionally pass in a KeyGrip instance, or an array of keys to use to sign cookies.

 ## Example